Kollam Junction railway station: History

 Kollam was the fifth city in Kerala to be connected to the nascent Indian Railways.
 The idea of a rail link from Chennai to Kollam, then the trading capital of the Travancore Kingdom was first conceived in 1873.
 The line was sanctioned by the Madras Presidency in 1899 and a survey completed in 1900.
 The railway line was built jointly by South Indian railway, Travancore state and the Madras Presidency.
 Kollam's (Anglicized Quilon) railway station was built in 1904 by Sree Moolam Tirunal Rama Varma, Maharaja of Travancore.
 It was the ruler's desire to create a rail link between Quilon, the then commercial capital of his State and Madras.
 The metre-gauge line from Quilon to Punalur was inaugurated on 1 June 1904.
 The Quilon-Sengottai railway line was inaugurated on 26 November 1904.
 The meter gauge line was later extended to Chala at Trivandrum via Paravur and Varkala and inaugurated on 4 January 1918 Fund allotted for the extension of meter gauge railway line from Quilon to Ernakulam via Kottayam on 1952 and is inaugurated on 6 January 1958.
 The metre-gauge lines between Kollam and Ernakulam were converted to broad gauge in 1975 and inaugurated on 13 September 1976.
 The broad gauge conversion between the Punalur and Quilon sections was inaugurated on 12 May 2010.

 There was once a 2.4 km metre-gauge line connecting Quilon Junction and Ashramam Maidan.
 During the inauguration of the Kollam-Punalur metre-gauge line in 1904, parts of locomotives which were to be used for Quilon–Schencottah line were shipped to Quilon Port from Tuticorin Port.
 They were assembled at the Ashramam Maidan, which was an open ground.
 The line was laid to carry these locomotives to the main station.
 The line was dismantled in 2000 to allow for city expansion.
 There was also a turntable in Kollam Junction railway station till 2015.
 Indian Railways removed it to pave way for the developments related to MEMU Shed.

 Layout

 There are a total of 17 tracks in the Kollam railway station, 2 lines are passing through the MEMU shed.
 The station has 6 platforms for handling long distance, passenger, MEMU & goods trains.
 The platform 1 is divided into two sections.
 Platform 1A handles the trains to Punalur–Sengottai line and platform 1 handles trains towards Trivandrum Central.
 The platform 1 and 1A together have a length of 1,180.5 m making them together the third longest railway platform in India.
 The station has an MEMU shed which is situated near to Platform 1A.
 An FCI godown owned and operated by Food Corporation of India is also situated near Kollam junction.

+There are 3 lines extending from Kollam Junction railway station in 3 different directions: